miaulez/miaulez.github.io/_posts/2022-01-07-thm-debug-writeup.md

 ![](/assets/images/thm/debug/1.png)

-Hey there, welcome to the write-up for Debug, a TryHackMe box made by ustoun0 which invloves finding a backup directory which has an index.php.bak inside.
-Doing some code review we can quickly see that the code is vulnerable to php deserialization and we can write a shell on the webserver.
+Hey there, welcome to the write-up for Debug, a TryHackMe box made by ustoun0 which involves finding a backup directory which has an index.php.bak inside.
+Doing some code review we can quickly see that the code is vulnerable to php deserialization attack and we can write a shell on the webserver.
 Once on the box, we find a .htpasswd file which has James's hash in it, we crack it using hashcat and then we log in via ssh as James.
 For root we modify 00-header, we relog via ssh and get a shell as root on the box.

 ## Nmap